felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 What if you wanted to display games emulated from a PC to a CRT display?
 You might have to purchase a DAC to convert your digital video signal to an analog signal, or use a VGA signal which will not be the native resolution of your game.
-It quickly can quickly become a mess.
+It can quickly become a mess.
 With MiSTer, you simply need the right VGA to Component cable and a Direct Video Adapter or Analog I/O board and you’re good to go.

 Long story short, emulating original systems on the MiSTer is as good, if not better, than playing on original